gk100799/grunt-aws-lambda/README.md

 The folder where the complete zip files should be saved relative to the Gruntfile.

+##### options.exclude_awssdk
+Type: `Boolean`
+Default value: `false`

+When true, the aws-sdk package won't be included into the zip file.
+In fact this package is already installed on lambda environment.

 #### Usage Examples

 ##### Default Options